domenicweber/learn_command_line_exercises/chapter_6/Readme.md

 > What does -iR do?

+###UPDATED

-`ls` means you list the contents in a directory and the `i` parameter shows you some sort of numbered assignment to folder and file that has to do with the size b/c as I write this the number for the Readme.md file is growing.
+`ls` means you list the contents in a directory and the `l` stands for long format giving me permissions, time stamps, size of files etc.  When used with

-Google tells me that -i "Lists file's inode index number" and if you look up inode it's essentially an address system for data blocks in Unix files.
-If I just use `ls -i` it shows me only 2 numbers associated with the Readme.md and tmp directory inside Chapter_6.
-The `R` shows me everything recursively, meaning everything inside everything so that it lists all the subdirectories as far deep as they go.
+the `R` it shows me everything recursively, meaning everything inside everything so that it lists all the subdirectories as far deep as they go.

 > What's in the tmp directory?